Hannah-Moon/Hannah-Moon/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Human-Centered Full-Stack Software Engineer in 🇺🇸 adept at blending software engineering, legal, and creative skills to craft seamless and responsible technologies that empower end-users, whether they are consumers or internal stakeholders, in complex environments.
+I am a Human-Centered Full-Stack Software Engineer in 🇺🇸.
+I am adept at blending software engineering, legal, and creative skills to craft seamless and responsible technologies that empower end-users, whether they are consumers or internal stakeholders, in complex environments.

 I employ different technologies and methods to create an enchanting user experience where humans and technologies can interact and empower each other.
 I love finding innovative solutions to complex problems.